notjedi/chess-ai/README.md

 A chess engine using CNN's + MCTS

-I'm trying to build a policy + value head network
+I'm trying to build a policy + value head network (an alphazero wannabe)

 ### Random Thoughts